 - a.
-Immunization: To ensure, insofar as possible, both student and patient safety, the Faculty requires immunization against, or proof of immunity to, poliomyelitis, diphtheria, tetanus, measles, mumps, and rubella.
-Varicella screening is required in the first year of the program and should be performed by the University Health Centre.
-In addition, students must have their immunization status reviewed by the University Health Centre upon acceptance to the BSc in Nutrition and Food Science, Dietetics Specialization.
-Immunizations may require updating based on individual assessment.
-Any fees associated with immunization updates or boosters are the responsibility of the student. - b.
-Police Information Check: Under the Protection for Persons in Care Act, all students going to any clinical placement in Alberta are required to complete a Police Information Check (also known as a Criminal Record Check, Security Clearance Check, or Police Clearance), which must include a Vulnerable Sector Check.
+Immunization: See University Infectious Diseases Regulation. - Police Information Check: Under the Protection for Persons in Care Act, all students going to any clinical placement in Alberta are required to complete a Police Information Check (also known as a Criminal Record Check, Security Clearance Check, or Police Clearance), which must include a Vulnerable Sector Check.
 Clinical agencies/practice sites may require additional background checks, such as a Child Intervention Record Check.
 Students will be advised if a clinical agency/practice site requires any additional background checks.
 This includes students in the Dietetic Specialization who are placed in any of these designated agencies.